 Designed and delivered new courses offering cross-disciplinary approaches to support affordable housing and its residents.
-Created and taught a mixed-income property and asset management housing curriculum for Masters of Social Work (MSW) students at the George Warren Brown School of Social Work at Washington University.
-The goal of this curriculum is to introduce social work students to the professional roles available in the areas of affordable housing that are particularly well-suited to their skills and interests.
+Created and delivered a mixed-income property and asset management housing curriculum for masters of social work (MSW) students at the George Warren Brown School of Social Work.
+The goal of this curriculum is to introduce social work students to the professional roles available in these areas of affordable housing that are particularly well suited to the skills and interests of MWS.
 NeighborWorks America, Washington, DC and George Warren Brown School of Social Work, Washington University, St Louis, MO